Constantine V: Campaigns against the Arabs

-In 746, profiting by the unstable conditions in the Umayyad Caliphate, which was falling apart under Marwan II, Constantine invaded Syria and captured Germanikeia (modern Marash, his father's birthplace), and he recaptured the island of Cyprus.
+In 746, profiting by the unstable conditions in the Umayyad Caliphate, which was falling apart under Marwan II, Constantine invaded Syria, captured Germanikeia (his father's birthplace) and recaptured the island of Cyprus.
 He organised the resettlement of part of the local Christian population to imperial territory in Thrace, strengthening the empire's control of this region.
 In 747 his fleet destroyed the Arab fleet off Cyprus.
 The same year saw a serious outbreak of plague in Constantinople, which caused a pause in Byzantine military operations.
 Constantine retired to Bithynia to avoid the disease and, after it had run its course, resettled people from mainland Greece and the Aegean islands in Constantinople to replace those who had perished.